junefish/motwbot-forked/README.md

 ## For Discord Users

-To add the MotW Bot to your Discord server, click this <a href="https://discord.com/api/oauth2/authorize?client_id=716008499120963654&permissions=0&scope=bot" target="_blank">link</a>.
+To add the MotW Bot to your Discord server, click this [link](https://discord.com/api/oauth2/authorize?client_id=716008499120963654&permissions=0&scope=bot).
 Once the bot is logged in, type `?menu` in the chat to access the in-chat menu.

 ### Commands